 |

+Relates to a project to build a school on a brown field site in Conwy, north Wales.
 The document needs to be read in its entirety.
 But Dr Hall wrote "A school is a focus for young people and young families and the Assembly has set out specific Core Aims for Children and Young People.
 That section of the population is perceived to be more vulnerable which adds to public anxiety.
 The concerns about health that are being raised require that the way risk is assessed and managed is understood by the community.
 Long term anxieties may result if this is not done with the involvement of local people.
 Current planning mechanisms provide an uneasy place for health issues and my staff are working in the project commissioned by the Cabinet Sub-Committee on Children and Young People to examine this.
 I urge renewed engagement of local agencies to address the points I have made in giving my views."

 | ||||